terryljh/aviation2/modeling_and_results/README.md

 ## Conclusion and recommendations

 For commercial (FAR Part 121) flights, the only airspace with some evidence for an increasing trend of incidents was airspace D. As mentioned above, this may be due to increasing reliance on 'Human Factors' in airspace D versus in comparison to busier airports.
 However, we caution that while there is an increasing trend in airspace D, the *total* number of incidents is quite low, so it is important to check if similar conclusions can be drawn from other datasets.
-For instance, our datasets counts only the *number* of incidents instead of the *rate* of incidents, so it may be that the use of airspace D is simply increasing over time, rather than airspace D becoming less safe.
+For instance, our datasets counts only the *number* of incidents instead of the *rate* of incidents, so it may be for example that the use of airspace D is simply increasing over time, rather than airspace D becoming less safe.